With the Series 9 in the market right now, there’s no better time to buy a lower variant Braun like the Series 7 because

 Being a newer model, the Series 7 is more expensive.
 If you look at Amazon the Series 7 costs between $130 and $170.
 The Series 5 is cheaper ranging between $85 and $120.
 If you’re looking for the variant with the charging and charge station look for the “cc” next to the model number.

 One good reason to buy from Amazon will be the free 2-day shipping if you join Prime.

 Winner: Series 5

-In terms of shaving performance, there isn’t much of a difference between the Braun Series 5 and 7 razors.
-Both of these have the same cleaning head which means it will cut almost identical.
+When it comes to shaving performance, there isn’t much of a difference between the Braun Series 5 and 7 razors.
+Except for the skin guard, both have the same design which means similar performance.